-Woman found dead after ‘gas explosion’ tears through flat
+Woman found dead after ‘gas explosion’ rips through flat

 -

-Woman found dead after ‘gas explosion’ tears through flat
+Woman found dead after ‘gas explosion’ rips through flat

-A woman has died after a suspected gas explosion at a flat in north-west London, setting the building on fire.
+A woman has died after a suspected gas explosion tore through a flat in north-west London, setting the building on fire.

 The victim was found inside a flat in Fulbeck Way, Harrow, as firefighters searched the property on Sunday morning.